 Subject to written approval from DCA, sub-grantees may transfer funds between approved budget line items during the grant year.
 Generally, DCA will accept budget modification requests on a quarterly basis during a time period specified by DCA.
-Quarterly time frame will be covered in the implementation workshops.
+Time frames are covered in the financial implementation workshops.